openforcefield/openforcefield-forcebalance/setup_guide.md

 master may generate more tasks to be executed...”
 ```

 A handy bash script written for an automatic compilation of CCTools can be found [here](https://github.com/lpwgroup/torsiondrive/blob/master/devtools/travis-ci/install-cctools.sh).
-This script will download, compile, and install the executables to `$HOME/opt/cctools/`, and also install the Python binding into your current Python environment.
+This script will download, compile, and install the executables to `$HOME/opt/cctools/<version>` and create a symlink to `$HOME/opt/cctools/current`, and also install the Python binding into your current Python environment.
 To use this script:
 ```
 wget https://raw.githubusercontent.com/lpwgroup/torsiondrive/master/devtools/travis-ci/install-cctools.sh
 bash install-cctools.sh